Student Research Opportunities

 Lurie College Student Conference Travel Grant

-Lurie College has been proud to provide financial support to its students who are presenting their research at conferences.
-Undergraduate, graduate, credential, and doctoral students have been eligible to apply for up to one $500 grant per fiscal year (July 1 - May 31) towards expenses for registration fees, travel, lodging, and meals.
-Due to travel and funding constraints, however, this award is not available for the 2020-2021 academic year.
+Lurie College is proud to provide financial support to its students who are presenting their research at conferences.
+Undergraduate, graduate, credential, and doctoral students are eligible to apply for up to one $500 grant per fiscal year (July 1 - May 20) towards expenses for registration fees, travel, lodging, and meals.
+To apply, download, complete, and submit our Student Conference Travel Application form (PDF).
 Learn about some of our recent recipients below:

 Lurie College Student Research Supplies Grant